Bongiwe Thusi

 Bongiwe Precious Thusi (born 20 July 1991) is a South African soccer player who plays as a midfielder for SAFA Women's League club JVW and the South African women's national team.

 Thusi won the Queen of Queens of the Tournament (Player's player award) at the 2015 Sasol League National Championship.
-She was part of the Mamelodi Sundowns Ladies team that won the inaugural CAF Women's Champions League and won the SAFA Women's League twice.
+She was part of the Mamelodi Sundowns Ladies team that won the inaugural CAF Women's Champions League and SAFA Women's League.

 Club career

 Mamelodi Sundowns Ladies

 In 2011 she joined Mamelodi Sundowns Ladies.
 She won the 2013 Sasol League National Championship and 2015 Sasol League National Championship with the club.
 In 2015 edition she was voted the Queen of Queens of the Tournament.

 She was part of the team that won the inaugural CAF Women's Champions League.
 Thusi scored the winning penalty against Malabo Kings from Equatorial Guinea to send the team to the final.